 State and federal laws prohibit employers from harassing, demoting, terminating, or discriminating against employees for becoming pregnant or requesting pregnancy leave.
 Female employees returning from pregnancy/disability leave are entitled to return to their same position or a comparable position.
 A woman who is pregnant and seeks to bond with her newborn child, or who suffers a disability because of pregnancy and childbirth, enjoys special protections under state and federal laws.

-Andrea Cook & Associates has been fighting for Employee Rights and Protecting Individuals Subject to Pregnancy Discrimination in the workplace for more than thirty years.
+Andrea Cook & Associates has been fighting for Employee Rights and Protecting Individuals Subject to Pregnancy Discrimination in the workplace for close to thirty years.

 Lesbian, gay, bisexual, and transgender people should be able to participate fully in American life.
 Like all Americans, they are entitled to be free from discrimination based on sexual orientation and gender identity on the job; in housing; adopting a child; when attending school; while shopping or getting services at restaurants, hotels, and other public places; and, when accessing government programs and services.

-For more than thirty years, Andrea Cook & Associates has represented clients, including in cases of first impression, involving the rights of LGBT people.
+For close to thirty years, Andrea Cook & Associates has represented clients, including in cases of first impression, involving the rights of LGBT people.
 These cases include a teacher harassed by students, and a transgender woman, earning a six-figure income, which the company terminated after she was “outed” as a former male executive in a different state.
-The lawyers at Andrea Cook & Associates have been at the forefront of fighting for the rights of the LGBT community for more than twenty years.
+The lawyers at Andrea Cook & Associates have been at the forefront of fighting for the rights of the LGBT community for close to thirty years.

 If you feel you were a victim of employment discrimination, we are ready to fight for you.
 Our law firm’s founding attorney has a deep background, carefully investigating cases to prove fault.
 We are committed to seeking as much compensation as possible for clients who have been discriminated against.